dobbs/deploy.wiki.do/README.md

 # Runbook

-To extract the read-only wiki from docker image dobbs/farm:
+To extract the read-only wiki from docker image dobbs/farm (emits files to docs folder):

     sh bin/readonly.sh

+Or, try the javascript version (emits files to wiki folder):

+    npx node bin/readonly.js

 To test static wiki locally: